kartoza/docker-geoserver/README.md

 You can pass the environment variable `GEOSERVER_ADMIN_PASSWORD` and `GEOSERVER_ADMIN_USER` to change it on runtime.

+If you do not pass the env variable `GEOSERVER_ADMIN_PASSWORD` on startup a random strong password will be generated and this can be accessed from the startup logs or as a text file within the data directory

 ```
 docker run --name "geoserver" -e GEOSERVER_ADMIN_USER=kartoza  -e GEOSERVER_ADMIN_PASSWORD=myawesomegeoserver -p 8080:8080 -d -t kartoza/geoserver
 ```